-Employee shall be entitled each year to paid vacation in accordance with the standard written policy of the Company with regard to vacations of
+Employee shall be entitled each year to paid vacation in accordance with the standard written policy of the Company with regard to vacations of employees.
+In applying this policy, Employee shall be given credit for prior service.

 Employee shall likewise have the benefit of any additional fringe benefit established during the term of this Agreement, by standard written policy of the Company; provided, however, the Employee shall not be eligible for benefits under the Baker Hughes Incorporated Severance Policy except as provided in Section 7.2 hereunder.